GoLearnToCode/kiei924-chi-w16/workbook/survival-1.md

 **Consider The Following**

-Professional developers make their money by knowing how to invent unique solutions through research, not by memorizing specific solutions.
+Professional developers make their money by knowing how to invent unique solutions through research, not by memorizing past solutions.
 They have learned how to think.
 Not how to copy.

-You probably don't want to be come a professional developer, but you do want to work in companies that create great digital products.
+Even if you don't aspire to become a professional developer, you will work for companies that create digital products.
-This course is therefore a great start for you, but you’ll have to keep learning new things after this course ends.
+This course is a great start for you, but you can't learn everything in 5 weeks.

 Knowing all of this, consider the following:

-What should you learn now, so that you will have learned how to learn more?
+You’ll have to keep learning new things after this course ends.
+What should you try to learn now, so that you are able to learn more on your own?